Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 ### Evaluation

-The following allow evaluation of a polynomial at all its variables.
-The result is always in the ring that a product of a coefficient and one of the values belongs to.
+The following function allows evaluation of a polynomial at all its variables.
+The result is always in the ring that a product of a coefficient and one of the values belongs to, i.e. if all the values are in the coefficient ring, the result of the evaluation will be too.

 ```@docs
 evaluate(::AbstractAlgebra.MPolyElem{T}, ::Vector{U}) where {T <: RingElement, U <: RingElement}
 ```

+The following functions allow evaluation of a polynomial at some of its variables.
+Note that the result will be a product of values and an element of the polynomial ring, i.e. even if all the values are in the coefficient ring and all variables are given values, the result will be a constant polynomial, not a coefficient.

 ```@docs
 evaluate(::AbstractAlgebra.MPolyElem{T}, ::Vector{Int}, ::Vector{U}) where {T <: RingElement, U <: RingElement}